Chimalpahin/Night-of-the-Living-Dead-Esperanto/script.md

 ### JOHN
 00:02:43,141 --> 00:02:46,909

-Is there any candy left?
+Is there any of that candy left?

 Ĉu ni havas plu dolĉajojn?